nygilmanov/slfdr_project5_extended_kalman_filter/README.md

 Different type of measurements are handled in two places in [src/FusionEKF.cpp](src/FusionEKF.cpp#L62):

 - For the first measurement from line 62 to line 118.
-- For the update part from line 158 to 179.
+- For the preduct/update part from line 158 to 179.

 # Code Efficiency